sayzeng/tictactoe/documentation/assorted_notes.md

 # Questions
-- what does it mean when a "package is looking for funding"?
+- ~~what does it mean when a "package is looking for funding"?~~ -> literal $$$ funding
 - what is a callback?
+    - pass function from another entity to have that function to call something at a later point (functional programming)
+- convention for test files
-- vitest is unrecognised command in shell, npm vitest -v works, npx vitest -v,
+- ~~vitest is unrecognised command in shell, npm vitest -v works, npx vitest -v, ~~
 - ~~Writing tests for JavaScript: test frameworks~~

 <br>